National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 |                                                                             | - EHR elements may get altered or added by billing teams or automatically by software to optimize reimbursement (sometimes described as up-coding) |
 +-----------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------+

-: Differences between EHR and CMS Claims Data {#tbl-understanding-ehr-versus-claims}
+: Differences between EHR and CMS Claims Data {#tbl-understanding-ehr-versus-claims tbl-colwidths="[45,55]"}

 #### Additional CMS Resources

-For a detailed investigation of the usefulness of EHR vs administrative claims data, see [Comparing Population-based Risk-stratification Model Performance Using Demographic, Diagnosis and Medication Data Extracted From Outpatient Electronic Health Records Versus Administrative Claims by Kharrazi et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28598890/).
+For a detailed investigation of the usefulness of EHR vs administrative claims data, see @kharrazi_2017.

 For detailed information on the N3C CMS data, see [N3C PPRL CMS Data Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.899f98b5-2846-41a3-9563-adb75c9042ce) {{< fa lock title="Link requires an N3C Enclave account" >}}.